sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 1. **`setupPhysicalSystem`**
    - Reads traffic data from `data/mvenvdata/` (Open Data traffic flow measurements).
-   - Initializes roads and their associated devices using `PhysicalSystemConnector` classes.
+   - Initializes roads and their associated devices using instaces of `PhysicalSystemConnector` class.
    - Registers all devices (linked to a specific road) to the IoT Agent.

 2. **`startPhysicalSystem`**
    - Collects and filters data to be emulated by date.
    - Activates the city emulation by initiating **hourly data transmission** from registered sensors to the IoT Agent.
+Once all data for the current timeslot has been transmitted, the process pauses for one hour before advancing to the next timeslot.

+As long as new data is available, the emulator is able to transmit data, effectively emulating sending information process.